rust-lang/rfcs/text/0000-sparse-index.md

 It's possible to request dependency files in parallel, so the worst-case latency of such dependency resolution is limited to the maximum depth of the dependency tree.
 In practice it's less, because dependencies occur in multiple places in the tree, allowing earlier discovery and increasing parallelization.
 Additionally, if there's a lock file, all dependencies listed in it can be speculatively checked in parallel.

-## Greedy fetch

-To simplify the implementation, and parallelize fetches effectively, Cargo may fetch all possibly relevant dependency information before performing the actual precise dependency resolution algorithm.
-This would mean pessimistically fetching information about all sub dependencies of all dependency versions that *may* match known version requirements.
-This won't add much overhead, because requests are per create, not per crate version.
-It causes additional fetches only for dependencies that were used before, but were later dropped.
-Fetching is still narrowed by required version ranges, so even worst cases can be avoided by bumping version requirements.
-For example:

-* foo v1.0.1 depends on old-dep v1.0.0
-* foo v1.0.2 depends on maybe-dep v1.0.2
-* foo v1.0.3 depends on maybe-dep v1.0.3
-* foo v1.0.4 has no dependencies

-If a dependency requires `foo >=1.0.2`, then Cargo would need to fetch information about `maybe-dep` (once), even if `foo v1.0.4` ends up being selected later.
-However, it would not need to fetch `old-dep`.
-If the version requirement was upgraded to `foo >=v1.0.4` then there wouldn't be any extra fetches.

 ## Offline support

 The proposed solution fully preserves Cargo's ability to work offline.
 Fetching of crates (while online) by necessity downloads enough of the index to use them, and all this data remains cached for use offline.